mvitor/AnsibleAzure-Shared-Access-Signature/ansible/README.md

       validate_certs: false
     delegate_to: localhost
 ```
-In above Ansible code, Blob file details like file name and file content are hardcoded but we can can create dynamic inputs by your requirement.
+In above Ansible code, Blob file details like file name and content are hardcoded but you can can create dynamic inputs by your requirement.

-]
-Gitlab repository por this post
+Gitlab repository for this post can be found [here].